F0lak/dm_open_ref/ref/icon/proc/Insert.md

 The icon resulting from
-this example has two states* The original arrow, and a new state called
+this example has two states+ The original arrow, and a new state called
 \"blink\" that pulsates between full and ½ luminance.
 To use the blinking state after that, set the atom\'s icon_state to \"blink\".

-(Note for animations* When building an animated icon_state from scratch, you can only add 16 new animation frames at a time; i.e., frame\<=total_frames+16.
+(Note for animations+ When building an animated icon_state from scratch, you can only add 16 new animation frames at a time; i.e., frame\<=total_frames+16.
 Higher values for frame will be ignored.
 This is a safety precaution.)